Bogus McDonald's email 'phishing' for your bank details

 Remember that reputable companies and banks will never ask you to provide your banking details via an email.

-You can report the matter to the ACCC Infocentre on 1300 302 502 or report a scam through the SCAMwatch website.
+You can report a scam through the SCAMwatch website.

 Explore SCAMwatch to find out more about phishing scams, learn how you can protect yourself against scammers or to report a scam.